-We’ve worked with a group of surveyors to create this handy checklist on some things to look for when you’re looking at a new property — inside and out.
+We’ve put together this handy checklist on what to look for when you’re viewing a new property — inside and out.

 Introduced from Japan in the 19th century, this invasive weed can spread uncontrollably and damage garden walls, pathways and — given the right circumstances — affect the structure of your home.